WE ARE NOMURA

 Miki Mori

-Mainly in charge of displays planning and business planning for the creation of cultural facilities.
-In 2005, he was transferred to the department responsible for the management of public facilities, where he was mainly involved in planning the operation of museums.
-In 2022, he transferred to the Business Production Headquarters' Public-Public Collaboration Project Development Department and is expanding the areas in which he is involved.
+He is mainly responsible for displays planning and business planning in the creation of cultural facilities.
+In 2005, he transferred to a department responsible for the operation of public facilities, where he is mainly involved in museum operation planning.
+In 2022, he transferred to the Public-Private Partnership Project Development Department of the Business Production Headquarters, expanding his area of involvement.

 Related Links